grafana/mimir/docs/sources/operators-guide/configuring/reference-configuration-parameters/index.md

 # CLI flag: -ingester.active-series-custom-trackers
 [active_series_custom_trackers_config: <map of tracker name (string) to matcher (string)> | default = ]

+# (experimental) Allow samples to be this old for out-of-order.
+Supported units:
+# h, m, s.
+If the value is non-zero, then the ingester will be enabled to query
+# overlapping blocks.
+# CLI flag: -ingester.ooo-allowance
+[ooo_allowance: <duration> | default = 0s]

 # Maximum number of chunks that can be fetched in a single query from ingesters
 # and long-term storage.
 This limit is enforced in the querier, ruler and
 # store-gateway.
 0 to disable.